 We considered contributions of heavy quark-induced operators to leptonic FCNC transitions.
 We constrained Wilson coefficients of effective gluonic operators in $\mu-e$, $\tau-\mu$, and $\tau-e$ transitions.
 These bounds can be used to study interactions of leptonic FCNCs with heavy quarks that are kinematically inaccessible in the described experiments.
 We provided an explicit example of constraints on the parameters of a generic leptoquark model.

 \acknowledgments

-We thank Will Shepherd for useful conversations.
+We thank Will Shepherd for useful conversations, and German Valencia for pointing out a computational error in Table~\ref{Table:3}.
 A.A.P. would like to thank Kavli Institute for Theoretical Physics at the University of California Santa Barbara for hospitality where part of this work was performed.
 This work was supported in part by the U.S.\ Department of Energy under contract DE-FG02-12ER41825 and by the National Science Foundation under Grant No. NSF PHY11-25915.